-- XIII.
-Foot orthotic appliance provided for the treatment of any medical condition except diabetic related treatment. - XIV.
-Behavioral Health and Substance Abuse or Addiction services and treatment not recognized by the American Psychiatric and American Psychological Association. - XV.
+- XV.
 TENS and supplies units. - XVI.
-Treatment provided in a government hospital, except Wyoming residents who are confined in state medical institutions; benefits provided under Medicare or another governmental program (except Medicaid).
+Treatment provided in a government hospital, except Montana residents who are confined in state medical institutions; benefits provided under Medicare or another governmental program (except Medicaid). - XVII.

-- XVII.
 Services rendered and separately billed by employees of hospitals, laboratories, or other institutions. - XVIII.
 Services performed by the Member or a member of the Member's Immediate Family. - XIX.
 Services for which there is no legal obligation for the Member to pay or for which no charge would be made if insurance did not exist, unless such charge is regularly and customarily made in similar amount by the provider of such to other non-indigent patients, or unless, in either case, We are required by law to pay to the Government of the United States. - XX.
 Nonsurgical Treatment for malocclusion of the jaw, including services for temporomandibular joint dysfunction, anterior or internal dislocation, derangements and myofascial pain syndrome, orthodontics (dentofacial orthopedics), or related appliances. - XXI.
 Custodial Care. - XXII.
 Private duty nursing. - XXIII.
 Any expenses, procedures or services related to Surrogate pregnancy, delivery, or donor eggs. - XXIV.
 Services, supplies, drugs, and devices related to in vitro fertilization. - XXV.
 Reversal of an elective sterilization. - XXVI.
 For reversals or revisions of Surgery for obesity, except when required to correct an immediately life-endangering condition when the initial surgery was within the past 30 days. - XXVII.
 Outpatient prescription drugs dispensed from a medical provider for which benefits are provided under the Prescription Drug Benefit in this Policy. - XXVIII.
 Abortion (except when the life of the woman is endangered for reasons caused by or arising from the pregnancy or when the pregnancy is the result of an act of rape or incest). - XXIX.
 Transplants of a non-human organ or artificial organ transplant. - XXX.
-Any services, supplies, drugs, and devices which are: (a) an investigational/Experimental Service/Technology (b) not accepted medical practice (c) not a Covered Medical Expense (d) not Medically Necessary (e) not covered under our Medical Policy.
-We may consult with physicians or national medical specialty organizations for advice determining whether the service or supply is an accepted medical practice. - XXXI.
-For travel by the Member or a provider except as allowed under this Policy. - XXXII.
-Orthodontics. - XXXIII.
-Services, supplies and devices relating to: - A. Holistic Medicine - B. Holistic Healing - C. Reiki - D. Medical Herbalism - E. Natural Healing - F. acupressure - G. homeopathic treatments - H. Rolfing; and other forms of Complementary and Alternative Medical treatments or therapy. - XXXIV.
-Services, supplies and devices relating to any of the following treatments or related procedures: - A. religious counseling - B. self-help programs. - XXXV.
+Any services, supplies, drugs, and devices which are: - a. an investigational/Experimental Service/Technology - b. not accepted medical practice - c. not a Covered Medical Expense

+- d. not Medically Necessary

+- e. not covered under our Medical Policy.
+We may consult with physicians or national medical specialty organizations for advice determining whether the service or supply is an accepted medical practice.

+- XXXI.
+For travel by the Member or a provider except as allowed under this Policy.

+- XXXII.
+Orthodontics.

+- XXXIII.
+Services, supplies and devices relating to:

+- a.
+Holistic Medicine

+- b.
+Holistic Healing

+- c.
+Reiki

+- d.
+Medical Herbalism

+- e.
+Natural Healing

+- f.
+Acupressure

+- g.
+Homeopathic treatments

+- h.
+Rolfing; and other forms of Complementary and Alternative Medical treatments or therapy.

+- XXXIV.
+Services, supplies and devices relating to any of the following treatments or related procedures:

+- a. religious counseling

+- b. self-help programs.

+- XXXV.
 Vitamins.
-NOTE: Certain vitamins may be covered for specific conditions in accordance with Medical Policy. - XXXVI.
+NOTE: Certain vitamins may be covered for specific conditions in accordance with Medical Policy.

+- XXXVI.
 Food supplements and/or medical foods, except when used for Inborn Errors of Metabolism or Enteral Nutrition services as defined in the Medical Policy.

 - XXXVII.
-Services, supplies, drugs and devices for weight reduction or weight control, whether rendered for weight control or any other condition unless due to morbid obesity.
-This Exclusion does not include intensive behavioral dietary counseling for adult patients when services are provided by a physician, physician assistant or advanced nurse practitioner. - XXXVIII.
-Education services, unless otherwise specified as a Covered Benefit, or tutoring services. - XXXIX.
-Any services, supplies, drugs, or devices primarily for personal comfort, hygiene, or convenience which are not primarily medical in nature. - XL.
-Computerized items including, but not limited to, the following: - A. durable medical equipment - B. prosthetic limbs - C. communication devices.
+Services, supplies, drugs and devices for weight reduction or weight control, whether rendered for weight control or any other condition.
+This Exclusion does not include intensive behavioral dietary counseling for adult patients when services are provided by a physician, physician assistant or advanced nurse practitioner.

+- XXXVIII.
+Education services, unless otherwise specified as a Covered Benefit, or tutoring services.

+- XXXIX.
+Any services, supplies, drugs, or devices primarily for personal comfort, hygiene, or convenience which are not primarily medical in nature.

+- XL.
+Computerized items including, but not limited to, the following:

+- a. durable medical equipment

+- b. prosthetic limbs

+- c. communication devices